qdcmedia123/fbi-wanted-ws/README.md

 Deployment file has been added to infra/k8s directory

 ## 1.4 Automation of local develpment workflow
-When we run skaffold dev then if we change any thing in our local machine file then It builds, pushes to docker hub and push to kubernets cluster too, you can do it manually as well
+When we run skaffold dev then if we change any thing in our local machine files then It builds, pushes to docker hub and apply deployment files, you can do it manually as well
 - Build the image,
 - Push to docker hub
 - kubectl apply -f {deployment_file_name.yaml}

 ## Installation
-For minikube need to enable ingress, If we are in local environment, Clouds have their own deployment configuration file available for ingress inginx
 ``` bash
 # If you are using minikube in mac then start minikube with hyperkit driver
 minikube start --vm-driver=hyperkit

 # Enable ingress
 minikube addons enable ingress
 # More Details: https://kubernetes.io/docs/tasks/access-application-cluster/ingress-minikube/